Kettles Yard, Cambridge

 History, tourist information, and nearby accommodation

 The Gallery space hosts regular musical performances, including chamber music, student lunchtime recitals, and modern jazz.
-Temprary exhibitions reflect 20th century retrospective art and contemporary artwork from around the world.
+Temporary exhibitions reflect 20th-century retrospective art and contemporary artwork from around the world.
 As well, an annual Open Exhibition showcases East England artists.

 Free lunchtime lectures are also a regular feature at Kettles Yard.

 Address: Castle Street, Cambridge, Cambridgeshire, England, CB3 0AQ

 Attraction Type: Art Gallery